Awan/cfg/README.md

 **Note:** stow will only create a symlink if a config file doesn't already exist.
 You must delete/backup if there is a default config for a program.

-# Lemonbar
+# Lemonbar XFT

 Lemonbar is a lightweight bar entirely based on XCB.
 Provides full UTF-8 support, basic formatting, RandR and Xinerama support and EWMH compliance without wasting your precious memory.
-You can compile it from [Source Code](https://github.com/LemonBoy/bar).
-In Arch Linux there is a [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=lemonbar).
+In Arch Linux its available at  [lemonbar-xft](https://aur.archlinux.org/packages/lemonbar-xft-git).

 # Polybar